-If you are an in-state student who qualifies for a Federal Pell Grant, IU Bloomington will pay any other tuition and mandatory fees that are not covered by the Federal Pell Grant or other types of grant aid.
+If you are an in-state student who qualifies for a Federal Pell Grant, IU Bloomington will pay any remaining tuition and mandatory fees that are not covered by the Federal Pell Grant or other types of grant aid.

 Who Receives the IU Pell Promise Award?

 You must receive Pell Grant funding during a semester to qualify for Pell Promise funding that same semester.
-Freshmen must also have an SAT score of 1200 or higher (Critical Reading and Math sections only) or a composite ACT score of 27 or higher.

 - Be classified as an Indiana resident undergraduate

 - Maintain a cumulative program GPA of at least 3.0 to renew the award

 - Begin enrollment as full-time freshmen at IU Bloomington for the fall semester immediately following their senior year of high school or be the recipient of a Pell Promise the year prior

 - Be enrolled full time at the end of the first week of classes; waitlisted classes do not count toward full-time enrollment

 Pell Promise Awards are not available to transfer students.
 Your Pell Promise Award will decrease as other gift aid (grants, scholarships, and other aid that does not have to be repaid) is reported.